Understanding the New Tax Regime in India

 Old Tax Regime:

 Donations to recognized charitable organizations were eligible for Section 80G deductions under the Old Tax Regime.
-People were able to lower their taxable income through these deductions, which resulted in lower tax payments.
-Either 50% or 100% of the donation amount may be deducted, depending on the kind of gift.
+These deductions allowed individuals to lower their taxable income, resulting in reduced tax liability.
+Depending on the nature of the donation, either 50% or 100% of the amount could be claimed as a deduction.

-For instance, you would pay less tax if you gave ₹10,000 to a registered non-profit organization that is eligible for a 100% deduction because your taxable income would be lowered by ₹10,000.
-In addition to offering a tax benefit, this method encouraged people to support social initiatives.
+For example, if you donated ₹10,000 to a registered non-profit organization eligible for a 100% deduction, your taxable income would be reduced by ₹10,000, effectively lowering your tax burden.
+This system not only provided a financial incentive but also motivated people to support social causes through charitable giving.

 Selecting the Proper Regime: